rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 `l -la /etc/libvirt/qemu/networks`

-## Verify the network switch settings
+## Verify the physical network switchport settings

 Make sure that the switchport of the physical network switch doesn't have bpdu-guard enabled!
 Once the bridge comes up it sends bpdu frames.